Erdogan hosts Putin, Rouhani for Syria summit - Journal du Cameroun

 Moscow is keen to see progress on establishing a constitutional committee to oversee the next stage of the political settlement in Syria.

-That would give Putin a political win to add to its military victories, said Dareen Khalifa, senior Syria analyst at International Crisis Group.
+That would give Putin a political win to add to the military victories, said Dareen Khalifa, senior Syria analyst at International Crisis Group.

 But she said expectations should remain low.

+High on everyone’s mind at the summit will be the weekend attack on Saudi oil facilities, which Washington has blamed on Tehran, deepening bilateral tensions and putting the region on the brink of further conflict.

-All three leaders are expected to hold one-on-one meetings before the summit, the Kremlin said.
+The leaders are expected to hold one-on-one meetings before the three-way summit, the Kremlin said.

 They will also hold a closing news conference with a view to presenting a joint declaration.